skip to content

 Who can apply

-To be eligible for research project, you must be an undergraduate bachelor student who:
+To be eligible for a research project, you must be an undergraduate bachelor student who:

 • Is enrolled in your first undergraduate degree in a relevant science discipline (eg biological/life sciences, biochemistry/chemical sciences, physical/mathematical/computing sciences, environmental sciences or biomedical sciences).